 Death confirmation is a topic sometimes assessed in OSCEs and it’s something you’ll do fairly regularly once you hit the wards.
 Although the process is relatively simple, ensuring you apply a methodical approach to both your assessment of the patient and the documentation is absolutely essential.
-To learn more about documenting death confirmation you can check out our guide here.
-Check out the death confirmation mark scheme here.

 Before death confirmation

 Indicate you would check the resuscitation status of the patient before doing anything else:

 - If the patient is not for resuscitation, continue to confirm the death

 - If there is uncertainty as to the resuscitation status, CPR should be commenced whilst this is clarified

 Ask the ward staff about the circumstances surrounding the death as you will need to document this in the notes.

 - Confirm the resuscitation status of the patient